-The Global Health Insurance Card replaces the old EHIC and could save you thousands of pounds should you need medical care while travelling on the continent.
+The Global Health Insurance Card has replaced the old EHIC and could save you thousands of pounds should you need medical care while travelling on the continent.

 Where can you use the GHIC?

-The Government has now launched its new Global Health Insurance Card that gives Brits access to vital healthcare while abroad.
+The UK Government launched its new Global Health Insurance Card in January, which gives Brits access to vital healthcare while abroad.

 The GHIC replaces the old European Health Insurance Card (EHIC) but is more limited in terms of precisely where tourists can use it.

 For now, it only covers EU nations, as opposed to the EHIC (before Brexit), which covered all nations within the ‘European Economic Area’, which included non-EU states like Iceland, Norway and Switzerland.

 Earlier this year, the Government said it is working on securing “new, comprehensive agreements on social security coordination, including reciprocal healthcare” with the nations previously covered by the old EHIC.

 We have launched a new Global Health Insurance Card (GHIC) 🇬🇧— Department of Health and Social Care (@DHSCgovuk) January 12, 2021

 This ensures UK residents can continue to access emergency care in the EU.